srinivasa-vasu/yb-multids/README.md

 - `src/main/java/io/data/`: Contains the main application code.
   - `MultiDSApplication.java`: The main Spring Boot application class.
   - `DataSourceConfig.java`: Configures the read-write and read-only datasources.
-  - `DataSourceAspect.java`: An aspect to route the queries to the appropriate datasource.
+  - `MultiDSAggregateAspect.java`: An aspect to route the queries to the appropriate datasource using the `@MultiDSAggregate` annotation.
-  - `ReadOnly.java`: An annotation to mark a method as read-only.
+  - `MultiDSAggregate.java`: An annotation to mark a method with specific datasource routing behavior.
   - `KVController.java`: A REST controller to handle the key-value operations.
   - `KVService.java`: A service class that contains the business logic.
   - `KVRepository.java`: A JPA repository to interact with the database.
   - `KeyValue.java`: A JPA entity to represent the key-value pair.
-  - `KVRetryPolicy.java`: A custom retry policy for handling transaction errors.
+  - `KVRetryPolicy.java`: A custom retry policy for handling transaction errors due to transient errors.
 - `src/main/resources/`: Contains the application resources.
   - `application.yaml`: The application configuration file.
   - `db/migration/`: Contains the Flyway database migration scripts.